 Please note that the Saturday morning meetings (Oct 21) are optional, details TBD.

 You must register if you planning to attend the workshop.
-Please complete the ReSDA workshop registration online via Eventbrite by September 18th, 2017.
+Please complete the ReSDA workshop registration online via Eventbrite.
 Alternatively, you may download the Registration Form and submit to firstname.lastname@example.org.
-There is a limited number of spaces in the breakout sessions so you should register early!

 Travel and Accommodation Information